 - Timetable: Bus Éireann Route 350

-- Seasonal service from May 1 to Aug 31 (possible September extension)
+- The Burren and Cliffs Explorer is a seasonal service from May 1 to Aug 31 (possible September extension)

-- Covers Doolin, Lahinch, Liscannor, Lisdoonvarna, Corofin, Ballyvaughan, the Cliffs of Moher Visitor Centre, and more!
+- The Burren and Cliffs Explorer covers Doolin, Lahinch, Liscannor, Lisdoonvarna, Corofin, Ballyvaughan, the Cliffs of Moher Visitor Centre, and more!

 - Perfect if you’re hiking part of the Burren Way